Trick play: Bouncerooski

 After taking the snap, the quarterback drops back slightly and pretends to pass to one of the receivers near the line of scrimmage.
 However, he deliberately passes short, so the ball bounces off the ground near the intended receiver.
 The receiver then catches the ball nonchalantly as it bounces up again.
 If the ball had moved forward, hitting the ground would trigger the end of the play as an incomplete pass.
 However, this is not the case for a lateral pass, where the bounce is technically a fumble, and play continues.

 Key to the bounce rooski is that everyone on the offensive team has to pretend that it is an incomplete pass.
 This typically happens with the receiver never starting motion, all of the offensive players stopping and leisurely returning to their places on the line, and everyone basically relaxing.
 If the fake is successful, when the defense does the same, the receiver can run off unopposed, or, as it was a lateral pass, make a forward pass after the receivers have had ample time to move far down the field.

 The trick only works if the offensive team "plays it" well, none of the defenders notices exactly where the ball hit the ground, and the defense stops at the sight of the ball hitting the ground instead of playing until they hear the official's whistle (as most coaches teach).
 In the event the defense notices the fakery, they can simply grab the ball from the stationary receiver, making this a dangerous ploy.
 Although the name implies great similarities with the fumblerooski, the two are very different in terms of on-field action.
 The play is also dangerous for the receiver since the trajectory of the football's "bounce" is unpredictable due to the oblong shape of the ball.
 A football thrown in one direction may bounce off the ground in a completely different one.

-One of the famed examples of the bouncerooski was Nebraska vs Oklahoma in 1982, seen in this YouTube video.
-In this example it does not appear that all of the defenders were fooled.
+One of the famed examples of the bouncerooski was Nebraska vs Oklahoma in 1982, although it didn't fool the defenders, it was still executed well enough that the wide receiver who took the backward bouncing pass was still able to complete the trick play with a wide receiver pass to a team-mate for a significant gain.